Tigerair Australia: 2011 warnings and suspension

 On 11 February, erroneous data was suspected to have been put into a flight computer.

 On 3 March, a traffic collision avoidance system alarm was triggered after one of Tigerair's A320s flew too close to a smaller aircraft.
 Following this, Tigerair was issued with a "show-cause" notice for pilot training and maintenance.
 Spokeswoman Vanessa Regan told news media that "There is no cause for concern.
-CASA [the Civil Aviation Safety Authority] has taken no action.
+CASA has taken no action.
 We continue to operate and we want to reassure our customers that there is no risk to safety and we continue as normal".

 On 7 June, a Tigerair aircraft descended below the minimum altitude near Melbourne Airport.
 On 30 June, another Tigerair aircraft flew below the published minimum altitude near Avalon Airport.
 On 1 July, a further Tigerair A320 flying from Brisbane to Melbourne flew too close to a Boeing 767.

 On 2 July, Tigerair Australia was suspended from flying by CASA due to "various" safety concerns.
 The grounding coincided with school holidays in New South Wales and Victoria.
-News agencies estimated that 35,000 people may have been affected.
+News agencies estimated that 35,000 people could have been affected.
 It is estimated that Tigerair would lose $4.2 million for every week of suspension.

 Special conditions were imposed on its Air Operator Certificate giving Tigerair 60 days from mid June to complete instrument rating renewals.
 This direction was extended to all of its pilots.